Download a Response Card. Fill it out and send it, along with your check or money order to:inCOMMON Community Development

 The Listening Project inocorporates active, compassionate listening into one-on-one ‘listening sessions.’
 These provide folks who may rarely have an opportunity to communicate share their stories, ideas, and dreams.

 Interested in helping?
 Contact us for details on upcoming Listening Project training workshops.

 Listening Project Blog

 CommonLife trains, equips, and supports individuals and small groups in their companionship of an individual or family throughout and beyond their transition from poverty.
-CommonLife serves four main populations: homeless/near homeless, refugee, post-incarcerated, and at-risk youth.
+Contact us today to learn how you can help stop poverty simply by offering authentic relationship and support.